Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 Take Charge Reindeer

-Last to join be on team in emergency
+Last to be on team only when it is foggy

 Nose glows in the dark